Kapildev2019/Divide-Polygon/README.md

 A: Remainder is either absorbed into parts or left as offcut.
 This is by design.

 **Q: Can I customize output field names?**
-A: Not in UI, but you can modify code in `splitter_engine.py`
+A: Not in UI, but you can modify code in `plugin engine`

 **Q: Does it work with multipart polygons?**
 A: Yes, but they're decomposed first.
 Each part is split independently.